Stat184-Fall2024/Sec4_FP_SanjanaBandaru_NishitaBhanushali/topicBrainstorming.md

 - numVotes

 Create a set of research questions:
-1. How does genre affect voting average?
+1. How does genre affect voting average? - Qual
-2. What's the relationship between revenue and voting average?
+2. What's the relationship between revenue and voting average? - Quant
-3. How does run time affect voting average?
+3. How does run time affect voting average? - Quant
-4. How does genre affect run time?
+4. How does genre affect run time? - Qual
-5. How does genre affect revenue?
+5. How does genre affect revenue? - Qual
-6. How does run time affect revenue?
+6. How does run time affect revenue? - Quant
-7. What is the relationship between genre, revenue, runtime, and voting average.
+7. What is the relationship between genre, revenue, runtime, and voting average. - Qual

 Coding Work Breakdown: